csmcolo/Enphase-Envoy-JWT-Tools/README.md

 I referenced https://enphase.com/download/iq-gateway-access-using-local-apis-or-local-ui-token-based-authentication-tech-brief for the basic steps in requesting a JWT and the API endpoints that are available.
 That link is current as of June 2024.

-Scripts:
+## Scripts:

-1. generate_envoy_token.sh
+### generate_envoy_token.sh
-   a.
-Generates a new JWT token for the Envoy and validates it works before rotating the old one out.
+- Generates a new JWT token for the Envoy and validates it works before rotating the old one out.
-   b.
-Requires a valid username and password to the enphaseenergy.com site.
+- Requires a valid username and password to the enphaseenergy.com site.
-   c.
-Lots of fiddly bits here with email notifications etc.
+- Lots of fiddly bits here with email notifications etc.
-   d.
-Assumes you have ssmtp installed to send emails.
+- Assumes you have ssmtp installed to send emails.
 If you use sendmail modify those commands as needed.
-2. envoy_curl_queries.sh
+### envoy_curl_queries.sh
-   a.
-Requires a valid JWT for your Envoy.
+- Requires a valid JWT for your Envoy.
-   b.
-Pulls data from all available local API endpoints
+- Pulls data from all available local API endpoints
-   c.
-An example of how to use curl to access each endpoint.
+- An example of how to use curl to access each endpoint.
 Use as few or many as you wish in your scripts.
-3. jwd_decoder.sh
+### jwd_decoder.sh
-   a.
-Simply takes the path to a JWT as an argument and decodes it to human readable form.
+- Simply takes the path to a JWT as an argument and decodes it to human readable form.
-   b.
-Gives creation and expiration dates in Unix Epoch Time.
-Use epoch_convert.sh or an online resource to convert to human readable format.
+- Gives creation and expiration dates in Unix Epoch Time.
+- Use epoch_convert.sh or an online resource to convert to human readable format.
-4. epoch_convert.sh
+### epoch_convert.sh
-   a.
-Takes a single argument of a Unix timestamp and converts it to human readable format.
+- Takes a single argument of a Unix timestamp and converts it to human readable format.
+- Useful for determining when your JWT will expire